wbamberg/idl-reference/docs/nsIThread.md

 event is dispatched to this thread.
 This method is re-entrant but may
 only be called if this thread is the current thread.

-@param mayWait
-  A boolean parameter that if "true" indicates that the method may block
-  the calling thread to wait for a pending event.

-@returns
-  A boolean value that if "true" indicates that an event was processed.

 @throws NS_ERROR_UNEXPECTED
   Indicates that this method was erroneously called when this thread was